 Like humans, cats can develop allergies to any number of allergens, and the constant itching and irritation can drive your cats to itch and lick at sensitive skin.
 Any antihistamine product can go a long way towards reducing your cat’s discomfort and stop them from pulling out the hair in irritated areas.

 Finally, if you notice your cat grooming one particular area of their skin without stopping, check to make sure they’re not injured.
 In many cases, a scrape from running around the house can become irritated and inflamed, and your cat will keep grooming that area in an attempt to clean or soothe the wound.

 Seeing your cats with angry-looking patches of skin or watching them pull out tufts of their own hair can be a scary experience, but there’s no need to panic!
-Usually, a cat’s obsessive grooming can be explained by one of the entries on this list, and most of the problems can be addressed quickly and easily, so that your cats will be back to their normal charming selves in hardly any time at all.
+Usually, a cat’s obsessive grooming can be explained by one of the entries on this list, and most of the problems can be addressed quickly and easily so that your cats will be back to their usual charming selves in hardly any time at all.

 "In ancient times cats were worshipped as gods; they have not forgotten this."